compas-dev/compas_fab/docs/examples/08_ros_create_moveit_package_from_custom_urdf.rst

 Planning groups are used for semantically describing different parts of your robot, such as defining what an arm is, or an end-effector.
-The planning group is later used for the path- and motion planning.
+The planning group is later used for path- and motion planning.

 * Click on the *Planning Groups* pane selector.
 * Click on *Add Group* and you should see the following screen: